Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 However, if you were operating a commercial vehicle and transporting hazardous materials while under the influence, your CDL will be suspended for three years for a first DUII conviction.

-For a second DUII conviction you lose your commercial license for life.
-You have the right to reapply for a CDL after 10 years.
+For a second DUII conviction you lose your commercial license for life though you have the right to reapply for a CDL after 10 years.

 Keep in mind that "a person's commercial motor vehicle driving privileges may be suspended without affecting the person's privileges to operate vehicles which may be operated with a Class C driver license."
 OAR 735-070-0035(1).